 Assistant Professor, University of Colorado Boulder

 Shaun Kane graduated from the UW Information School in 2011.
 He received the Distinguished Alumni award in 2016.
 His primary research interests are accessible user interfaces and mobile human-computer interaction.
 His research explores ways to make mobile devices easier to use, especially for people with disabilities and people in distracting environments.
 “I’m a person with a disability who works in technology and disability."

-Associate Professor and Associate Dean of Faculty Affairs, University of Washington
+Professor and Associate Dean for Faculty Affairs, University of Washington

 Joe Tennis was the first graduate of the UW Information School Ph.D. program in 2005.
 He joined the iSchool in 2007 after two years at The University of British Columbia, in Vancouver, BC, Canada.
 The focus of his research is knowledge organization, specifically classification theory and the evaluation of classification practices and structures.
 “I was brought up in a small town in the Midwest.
 Growing up, I experienced the emancipatory power of reading and exploration through the written record.
 I was able to imagine other worlds, languages, and ways of life.
 I feel that this experience has fueled my passion for making the written word available to humankind so that we can learn to be more fully human.
 Knowledge Organization takes as its main focus the critique and crafting of techniques for making accessible the written record of human achievement.”